Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 17 sn Continuing to utilize the imagery of physical illness, the group acknowledges that the servant's willingness to carry their illnesses (v.
 4) resulted in their being healed.
 Healing is a metaphor for forgiveness here.

 Even these honest translators feel compelled to weaken the power of physical healing contained in these verses, but Matthew rescues us from this error.
-These verses cover all forms of healing, to be sure, including the physical aspect.
+These verses cover all forms of healing, to be sure, including forgiveness, but we cannot afford to pretend it does not cover the physical aspect.

 Peter also cites Isaiah 53 in his first letter.